The Very Best of Lee Kernaghan: Three Decades of Hits

 The Very Best of Lee Kernaghan: Three Decades of Hits is the third greatest hits album by Australian country musician Lee Kernaghan.
-The 3 disc, 62-track album was released on 14 January 2022 peaked at number 17 on the ARIA chart.
+The 3 disc, 62-track album, released on 14 January 2022 peaked at number 17 on the ARIA chart.

 Background and release

 In choosing the songs for the collection, Kernaghan listened to everything he had recorded saying "I had a top list of about 150 songs but I had to get it down to 60."
-Upon release, Kernaghan said "The 30th Anniversary of The Outback Club.
-It's been an amazing ride, 3 decades of music making, song writing, recording and singing songs about the people and the country that I love.
+Upon release, Kernaghan said "The 30th Anniversary of The Outback Club; It's been an amazing ride, 3 decades of music making, song writing, recording and singing songs about the people and the country that I love.
 This special 3-disc set has been specially compiled to take you on a musical journey through the hits and musical highlights of my career.
 Disc 1 features the very best of the 90s – from The Outback Club all the way through to the Hat Town album.
 Everything we recorded back then was on two-inch multitrack tape that gave the songs a special warmth and fidelity that you only ever hear on analogue recordings.
 Disc 2 will transport you to the second decade of my career, the Electric Rodeo years and some of the best recordings from that era.
 Disc 3 takes you from Planet Country to the best of Backroad Nation."

 The album was announced on 14 December 2021 and available for pre-order the same day.